JerryfromBrooklyn/project/MatchingSystemImplementationDocumentation.md

 *   **Lambda Function Permission Issues:** Lambda functions could not be invoked by API Gateway due to missing permissions. **Resolution:** Added required permissions for API Gateway to invoke Lambda functions using the Lambda add-permission command.
 *   **S3 `ListBucket` Permission Error:** The photo uploader component (`PhotoUploader.js` via `awsPhotoService.js`) was attempting to calculate user storage usage by directly listing S3 bucket contents (`s3:ListBucket`).
 This action was denied by IAM policies for security reasons. **Resolution:** Removed the storage usage calculation feature from the frontend (`getUserStorageUsage` function and related UI elements) as it's not critical for the upload functionality and violates security best practices for client-side code.
 *   **DynamoDB Marshalling Error (`historicalMatches`):** Storing the `historicalMatches` array in `shmong-face-data` failed due to an AWS SDK marshalling error (`TypeError: Cannot read properties of undefined (reading '0')`).
 This likely occurred because the array contained items with unexpected structures or null/undefined values. **Resolution:** Updated `FaceStorageService.js` (`storeFaceId` function) to explicitly define the `historicalMatches` array as a DynamoDB List (`L`) of Maps (`M`) and added filtering to ensure each map contains the required fields (`id`, `similarity`) before attempting to save.
-*   **Historical Match Confusion (`ExternalImageId`):** Initial testing showed historical matches linking to `userId`s instead of `photoId`s, causing confusion about what was being matched and why image URLs were missing. **Clarification:** Historical matching (`SearchFaces`) correctly finds visually similar *faces* in the Rekognition collection.
-The `ExternalImageId` associated with a matched face depends on how it was indexed: `userId` if indexed during registration, `photoId` if indexed from an uploaded photo.
-Since the `shmong-photos` table was empty, the matches seen were from previous user registrations, hence the `userId` as `ExternalImageId` and no corresponding photo URL.
+*   **Historical Match Confusion (`ExternalImageId`):** Initial testing showed historical matches linking to `userId`s instead of `photoId`s, causing confusion about what was being matched and why image URLs were missing. **Resolution:** Implemented a prefix system to clearly distinguish between face types:
+    - Added `user_` prefix to user registration faces in Rekognition's ExternalImageId
+    - Added `photo_` prefix to photo faces in Rekognition's ExternalImageId
+    - Updated code to properly filter matches based on these prefixes
+    - This ensured that only actual photos (not other users' registration faces) appeared in "My Photos"
+*   **Delay in Photo Matching Display:** The "My Photos" tab had a 3-second delay when loading, causing potential confusion for users.
+We attempted to remove this delay by modifying the PhotoManager component, but the delay persisted due to the complexity of the component structure and build process.
+This could be addressed in future updates.

 ## 6. Next Steps & Future Improvements

 1. **Performance Optimization:**
+   - Remove the 3-second delay when loading the "My Photos" tab
    - Add pagination for photo matches display
    - Implement lazy loading for matched photos
    - Optimize AWS Rekognition calls for batch processing